pengweixing/scFFPE/README.md

       - install all required softwares and packages

 ### usage
-    Please check the script in example folder
+    Please check the script in the example folder